KP1709/ScrabbleWordCalculator/README.md

 ## ⚙️ Changes
 The commit 81ea887 was code clean-up for the entire project.
 While the functionality is technically the same, the code now is more maintainable with improved readability.
 The Cypress component tests will need modifying and e2e testing maybe added as well.
+The CSS stylesheets will need to be modified to work with Cypress component testing properly.

 ## 🛠️ Features
 - Check to see if user input is valid